fave77/BUG-BEWARE-2D/README.md

 cd BUG-BEWARE-2D/dist/
 ```

-Finally, open the `index.html` file of the `dist` folder on your browser for the running this game!
+Finally, open the `index.html` file of the `dist` folder on your browser for running this game!

 ## PREVIEW